kostaskaragiorgos/Workout-tracker/doc/documentation.md

 # Show unable to do

-You can show the unable to do exercises by using Show --> Show Unable to do menu or using Ctrl+y keybind
+You can show the unable to do exercises by using Show --> Show Unable to do menu or using Ctrl+Y keybind

 ## Today's workout